 We would recommend RentalCars for the best and most affordable car hire in Iceland.
 We like to use this car rental company as you can search by price and often there is benefits like free cancellation on offer.

 If you are interested in the best rate on car hire in Iceland, the best time to visit is in the off-season (November to March).
 April in Iceland is not too bad either, provided you come before Easter.

 Also, ask your retailer if the car you are renting has a mileage limit (defined number of kilometres per day) and if you want to freely ride all day long, be sure to get a car without said limit.
-RentalCars clearly indicates this limit.
+RentalCars clearly indicates this limit, which is usually unlimited.

 If you don’t want to drive, an alternative option is to take a tour of Iceland.
 There are some fabulous tours of Iceland, which range from 1 day tours of Iceland to multi-day Iceland tours.

 Some of these tours will take you to far away places that are undisturbed by civilization so be sure to charge up your camera.
 The sights are sure to be photogenic!